johnny-bm/cw-christmas25-game/VERCEL_DEPLOYMENT.md

 Output directory: `dist`

-### 3. Supabase Database Setup
+### 3. Firebase Database Setup

-Make sure your Supabase database has:
-- ✅ `scores` table created
-- ✅ Row Level Security (RLS) enabled
-- ✅ Public read/write policies for anonymous users

-See `SUPABASE_SETUP.md` for details.
+The `scores` collection will be created automatically when the first score is saved.
+No manual setup needed!

 ## Deployment Steps